The official blog of the Lung Institute.

 Key Features of the COPD Navigator to Keep COPD Symptoms Monitored

 Offering the ability to track symptoms and medications, share data with their caregivers, and learn about their disease through educational material within the app, COPD Navigator is simply one-of-a-kind.
 Integrating environmental data such as air quality information and allergen levels, the app can also help users understand how these conditions can affect their symptom expression.

 In a feature that is critical for the checking of daily vitals, the app allows patients to input their symptoms and peak flow measurements, converting them into a raw symptom score.
 This score is then compared to the general scores of similar patients.
 If the user’s score exceeds the norm, an alert is generated and stored within the system for further review.
 Using this type of consistent and accurate reporting, it’s possible to have a full account of your respiratory health ready to present to your doctor, ultimately allowing more personalized care and guidance.

 Controlling More than Symptoms

 Although the COPD Navigator is an excellent tool for keeping COPD symptoms monitored, if you’re looking to directly address disease progression, it may be time to consider stem cell therapy.
-Rather than only addressing the symptoms of lung disease, stem cell therapy acts to directly affect disease progression, working to restore quality of life and pulmonary function within patients.
+Rather than only addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression, may improve quality of life and pulmonary function within patients.
 For those who suffer from lung disease, a change in quality of life could mean the difference between struggling to walk to the mailbox and riding a bike.